chris-skoblenick/notes-and-docs/git-config.md

 ## How to modify
 1. `nano ~/.gitconfig`
-2. Add the aliases to the bottom of the file
+2. Add the contents into the file.

 ## Aliases
 ```